 Who is cast in 1899?

 In December 2020, Deadline revealed that Cannes Film Festival award winner Emily Beecham has been cast in 1899, although no details were mentioned about her role.
 Beecham is known for her roles in Little Joe, The Pursuit of Love and she is set to appear in the upcoming Emma Stone film Cruella.
+In May 2021, Deadline announced that Dark alum Andreas Pietschmann was also joining the ensemble cast of 1899.
+Pietschmann played older Jonas in Dark.

 Where is 1899 in production?